PauliNiva/wiklajs/index.md

 sayNumber(); // alerts 669
 ```

-Each call to the sayNumber object we defined, increments the result by one, the old result is also stored.
+Each call to the `sayNumber` object we defined, increments the result by one, the old result is also stored.
 So it is clear that reference to the original environment is kept, and the values are not just copied inside the closure.

 This means that when we increment the number inside the closure, it's not stored in the closure, rather the closure accesses the parent function, and stores the number there, where it then again accesses it during the next call.

-Now here's somethign a bit more interesting, what if we define global closure functions, inside a function?
+Now here's something a bit more interesting, what if we define global closure functions, inside a function?

 ```javascript
 function setupSomeGlobals() {